 In the end, I discontinued writing blog posts for a number of reasons.
 I had babies to raise, new curiosities to research and I still hadn't figured out how to get enough sleep while tackling that first one.
 I considered my experiment a success and called it quits.
 I had satisfied my objective.

-So uh, why now?
+So why am I sharing this now?
 Good question.
-Got a little time on my hands.
+I've got a little more time on my hands. ;)